Log Home Insurance: Why It Costs More & How to Find Coverage

 Finding Insurers Who Specialize in Log Homes

 Standard home insurance carriers may technically offer coverage for log homes, but many use generic valuation tools that underestimate true replacement costs.
-A policy that's priced for a standard home could leave you tens of thousands of dollars short after a major loss.
+A policy priced for a standard home could leave you tens of thousands of dollars short after a major loss.

-Specialty Log Home Insurance Companies
+Specialty Log Home Insurance Companies in 2026

 A handful of companies specifically underwrite log and timber frame homes and understand the unique risks involved: